AND PROCEDURES FOR

 (4) Bibliography of faculty publications for the past five years, and

-(5) Faculty support (sabbatical policy, research assistance, summer grants, and other types
+(5) Faculty support (sabbatical policy, research assistance, research grants, and other types

 (1) The qualifications (LSAT & GPA) of students admitted for the